orkes-io/docs/docs/reference-docs/operators/fork-join.md

 <br/>
 <br/>

-1. Add task type `Fork/Join`
+1. Add task type `Fork/Join`.
-2. Add as many forks as required
+2. Add as many forks as required.
-3. Add tasks to each fork path
+3. Add tasks to each fork path.
-4. Select the tasks to wait for in the Join task
+4. Select the tasks to wait for in the Join task.

 </div>
 <div className="col">